Legal Framework

 Legislation

-The Corrections Management Act 2007 (ACT) is the most relevant legislation that sets out the framework for the management, treatment and care of adult detainees in the ACT.
+• The Corrections Management Act 2007 (ACT), which sets out the framework for the management of detained adults in the ACT.
 Policies and procedures that govern the operation of the Alexander Maconochie Centre are notified instruments under the Corrections Management Act and can be found on the ACT Legislation Register.

 Human Rights

 The ACT is a human rights jurisdiction.
 The Human Rights Act 2004 (ACT) sets out the rights all persons in the ACT are entitled to.
 All if the rights in the Human Rights Act apply equally to persons in prison.
-Of particular relevance to detention in an ACT corrections facility is the right to humane treatment when deprived of liberty.
+Of particular relevance to detention is the right to humane treatment when deprived of liberty.

-The Human Rights Act 2004 (ACT) states at section 31 that international law relevant to a human right may be considered in interpreting the human right.
+The Human Rights Act 2004 (ACT) provides that international law relevant to a human right may be considered in interpreting the human right.
 In relation to human rights in prisons, there are rich sources of guidance in international law.
 Some of these include:

 • the Standard Minimum Rules for the Treatment of Prisoners (the Nelson Mandela Rules) (2015).
 These standards were developed in 1957 and revised in 2015, and are often regarded by States as the primary source of standards relating to treatment in detention.